eduardozf/instalock-valorant/README.md

 ## Tips

-- Configure the macro in a Custom Game to avoid disrupting actual matches
 - Each agent can have its own keybind
 - Press ESC during recording to cancel
 - The script saves your configuration automatically